-Travel modes available to the public along the Corridor include automobile, bus, air, and traditional-speed long-distance passenger rail.
 Current passenger rail service from Chicago to Omaha is part of Amtrak's long-distance service on the California Zephyr, which does not provide travel times that are competitive with other modes in the Study Area.
-Travel time from Chicago to Omaha on the current Amtrak long-distance service is approximately

-8 hours and 55 minutes while travel time from Omaha to Chicago is approximately 9 hours and 36 minutes, compared to approximately 8 hours for travel by automobile (Amtrak, November 7, 2011).
+Travel time from Chicago to Omaha on the current Amtrak long-distance, conventional-speed, service is approximately 8 hours and 55 minutes and travel time from Omaha to Chicago is approximately 9 hours and 36 minutes (Amtrak, November 7, 2011).
+Long-distance trains are designed for long-distance passengers and are often inconvenient for regional travelers.
+Tickets purchased with 2 weeks advanced notice typically cost \$69 to travel from Chicago to Omaha and \$108 to travel from Omaha to Chicago (Attachment B).
 In addition, the arrival and departure times in Omaha are late at night or early in the morning, which is not consistent with convenient intercity travel.
 The only major metropolitan community in Iowa that currently has access to passenger rail is Council Bluffs via the once-a-day Amtrak California Zephyr (Iowa DOT, December 27, 2010).